hseymo/Note-Taker/README.md

 ## **Installation**
 ---
-To install this project, start by forking this repository on Github.
-Clone this project to your machine by using the "git clone + URL" command.
-Open the project with your favorite text editor, like VS Code (in your terminal, first type "cd foldername" then "code .").
-This project includes a package.json file that specifies dependencies for this project, so be sure to run "npm install".
-Specifically, this project relies on express and uuid npm packages.
+To install this project:
+1. Start by forking this repository on Github.
+2. Clone this project to your machine by using the "git clone + URL" command.
+3. Open the project with your favorite text editor, like VS Code (in your terminal, first type "cd foldername" then "code .").
+4. Install Node.js from their website, if you have not already.
+Here are some additional [instructions](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).
+5. This project includes a package.json file that specifies dependencies for this project, so be sure to run "npm install".
+This will install the packages specified in the next section.

 <br>

 ## **Packages**
 ---
-Node.js: Express, UUID.
+General Technologies:
+- HTML
+- CSS
+- Javascript
+- Node.js
+- Heroku
+- Git

+NPM Packages
+- express
+- fs
+- router
+- path
+- UUID

 <br>